Search Lethbridge.ca

 Our Goal:

-Have the Government of Alberta replace the existing 2-lane eastbound Highway 3 bridge over the Oldman River with a 4-lane bridge (to enable 3-lane divided traffic in each direction) and improve the interchanges at Highway 3 and Bridge Drive.
+Have the Government of Alberta replace the existing 2-lane eastbound Highway 3 bridge over the Oldman River with a 4-lane bridge (to enable 3-lane divided traffic in each direction) and improve the interchanges at Highway 3 and Bridge Drive, with construction starting in 2028.

 The Facts:

-• We urge Alberta Transportation to act upon the recommendations in the 2009 AECOM report.
+• We encourage Alberta Transportation to move from planning to implementation by acting on the long‑standing recommendations in the 2009 AECOM report.

-• The frequency of collisions along the Highway 3 bridge corridor is more than double the frequency along the Whoop-Up Drive crossing.
+• Collision rates along the Highway 3 bridge corridor are more than double those on the Whoop‑Up Drive crossing, underscoring the need for targeted safety and capacity improvements.

-• Highway 3 is a key connector in case of emergencies on the west side of Lethbridge, and implementing improvements will improve safety and access for motorists, pedestrians, and cyclists.
+• Highway 3 is a key connector in case of emergencies on the west side of Lethbridge, and implementing upgrades will improve emergency response reliability and enhance safety and access for motorists and pedestrians.

 Additional Advocacy Initiatives